AnFengDe/afdui/README.md

                     return (1 <= value.length && value.length <= 32);
                 },
                 "customData" : function() {
-                    return '2400000';
+                    //this function will generate new data for field return '2400000';
                 },
                 "message" : "Name length between in 1 - 32"